 Emergency and evacuation procedures are a very serious part of the school routine.
 Whether it is a drill or real emergency, the actions that students and staff should take are the same.
 Emergency drills are held throughout the year.
 The drills are planned in such a way as to ensure the safety of students and staff in the shortest possible time and in the most efficient and orderly fashion.
 We will be practicing three types of Safety Drills throughout the school year: Shelter-In-Place, Lockdown, and Evacuation.
-This ensures that all students will know what to do in the event of an actual emergency.
+This insures that all students will know what to do in the event of an actual emergency.

-On the Website (District Safety Plan): For details on the district safety plan please visit the Malden Public Schools Website.
+On the Website (District Safety Plan): For details on the district safety plan please visit https://maldenps.org/information/school-safety-procedures/.